How Climate Change Will Drive A Fundamental Reshaping of Finance

 The Greta Effect

-Greta Thunberg started an international youth movement against climate change.
+Greta Thunberg started an international youth movement promoting climate change.

 "People are suffering.
 People are dying and dying ecosystems are collapsing.
 We are in the beginning of a mass extinction, and all you can talk about is the money and fairy tales of eternal economic growth," she said as a guest before the United Nations.